 The Washington State Supreme Court reached a similar result in Darrin v.
-Gould.18 There, the court held that the policy of the Washington Interscholastic Athletic Association (WIAA) and a local school district which forbade girls from playing on high school football teams violated the Washington State Constitution.
+Gould.
+There, the court held that the policy of the Washington Interscholastic Athletic Association (WIAA) and a local school district which forbade girls from playing on high school football teams violated the Washington State Constitution.
 The court rejected the claimed justification that "the majority of girls are unable to compete with boys in contact football, and the potential for injury is great."
 Like the Court in Force, the court in Darrin concluded that "[b]oys as well as girls run the risk of physical injury in contact football games.
 The risk of injury to 'the average boy' is not used as a reason for denying boys the opportunity to play on the team in interscholastic competition.
-Moreover, the fact that some boys cannot meet the team requirements is not use as a basis of disqualifying those boys that do meet such requirements."
+Moreover, the fact that some boys cannot meet the team requirements."
 Thus, the Court concluded, the proffered rationale of keeping girls safe from injury lacked consistency and could not justify the discriminatory policy preventing all girls from participating on the football team.